nuclearsugar/VectorRecursionWorkbench/README.md

 - **Step**: Increases or decreases the spacing of the shape recursion for the whole layout.
 Every shape is affected equally, without resetting the individual Shape Step setting.
 - **Colors**: Determine what two colors are used to alternate within the recursion.
 - **Canvas Width/Height**: Set in pixels of your monitor.
 Just a way to determine the aspect ratio since the SVG exports are vector in nature.
-- **Load Background Image**: Allows you loads a background image within the preview window.
-It does not export, it’s only used as a helper for you to layout Guide Lines.
+- **Load Background Image**: Allows you to load a background image within the preview window.
+This background image does not export, it’s only used as a helper for you to layout Guide Lines.
 It can be helpful for tracing complex patterns you want to draw.
-Within the examples folder check out the ‘FaceSilhouette’ and ‘hands_001’ examples.
+Within the Examples folder check out the ‘FaceSilhouette_001’ and ‘Hands_001’ examples.

 ### Saving & Rendering
 - **File > Save as**: Writes an JSON file which can be opened later and edited.